EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/public.files/emberos/ember-docs/README.md

 ## Enabling services

-Instead of SSHing in(Which may not always be available), you can activate any systemd service by editing the config files(See /sketch/config/autostart/).
+Instead of SSHing in(Which may not always be available), you can activate any systemd service by editing the config files(See /etc/ember-autostart/).

 They are very simple INI files.

 You can't disable services enabled via systemctl this way(Under the hood, a script reads the file and starts all enabled services but does not sto anything).
-The intent is to use the config files for all optional or user services.

 ## Sharing Files

 Samba is enabled by default and exposes three shares.
-You can change any of this in /sketch/config/smb.conf, which is just a standard samba config file.

 ### temp